lpalomerol/SLiM/README.md

 g2 m1 0.50 m2 0.50 / UTR (50% deleterious, 50% neutral) for all p opulations
 g3 m2 1.0 / intron (100% neutral) for all populations
 ```
+One of the most important functional changes related with this new requirement is related with the migration individuals throught populations.
+When one indiviual migrates from one population to another with different genomic element types definition, all their mutations are regenerated with the aim to simulate the different enviroments: One mutation which can be adaptative at wild world could be deletereous at farm.

+In example, consider one individual of population p1 with one mutation m1 which migrates to population p2.
+In this case, this mutation m1 is replaced by one mutation which can be m2 or m4 with a 50% of probability.

 #### Include sexed populations